National Dishes of the Caribbean are exotic and deliciously falvored with fresh herbs and spices.

 CUBA – ROPA VIEJA

 Ropa Vieja means “old clothes” in Spanish.
 Ropa Vieja the dish is West African and was influenced with a Spanish twist.
-This dish is a mixture of shredded beef, cooked with a tomato-based sauce infused with herbs, served on a with yellow rice with black beans and fried plantain.
+This dish is a mixture of shredded beef, cooked with a tomato-based sauce infused with herbs, served with yellow rice with black beans and fried plantain.

 DOMINICA – MOUNTAIN CHICKEN